Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Withdraws the specified PublicDelegatedPrefix in the given region.
 */
 await gapi.client.compute.publicDelegatedPrefixes.withdraw({ project: "project", publicDelegatedPrefix: "publicDelegatedPrefix", region: "region",  });

 /*
+Deletes the specified RecoverableSnapshot.
+Deleting a recoverable snapshot will delete the underlying PD snapshot and is irreversible.
+*/
+await gapi.client.compute.recoverableSnapshots.delete({ project: "project", recoverableSnapshot: "recoverableSnapshot",  });

+/*
+Returns the specified RecoverableSnapshot resource.
+*/
+await gapi.client.compute.recoverableSnapshots.get({ project: "project", recoverableSnapshot: "recoverableSnapshot",  });

+/*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.recoverableSnapshots.getIamPolicy({ project: "project", resource: "resource",  });

+/*
+Retrieves a list of all of the RecoverableSnapshots in your project.
+*/
+await gapi.client.compute.recoverableSnapshots.list({ project: "project",  });

+/*
+Recovers the specified RecoverableSnapshot.
+*/
+await gapi.client.compute.recoverableSnapshots.recover({ project: "project", recoverableSnapshot: "recoverableSnapshot",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.recoverableSnapshots.setIamPolicy({ project: "project", resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.recoverableSnapshots.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Deletes the specified autoscaler.